collectVood/dotBridge.Discord/README.md

-# Welcome to DotDiscord!
+# Welcome to dotBridge projects!

-## About DotDiscord
+## About Discord

-DotDiscord is an open-source C# library for Discord API, Gateways, etc interaction.
+dotBridge.Discord is an open-source C# library for Discord API, Gateways, etc interaction.

 ## Contribution